mrgoodsire/AgeofAshes/Session_Notes.md

 Mo' follows the dusty tracks to a hallway that leads into darkness.
 Hal knows the candles on the table have been used recently for something magical.
 Hal knows that the lockboxes were opened and emptied ages ago.
-Asemer found an unopened lockbox.
+Asemar found an unopened lockbox.
 Mo' opens it and we find loot!

 #### Room Loot